ministryofjustice/opg-search-service/README.md

 ## Console commands

-Use `docker-compose run --rm search_service -h` to see a list of commands that can be run, and pass `-h` to any of those to see further options.
+Use `docker compose run --rm search_service -h` to see a list of commands that can be run, and pass `-h` to any of those to see further options.